-Chapter Quizzes
+Quizzes

-There are chapter quizzes for each chapter.
-The chapter quizzes are accessed in the chapter folders for each week in Blackboard.
+There are quizzes throughout the term and will generally consist of subject matter concepts taken from the Glossary (see Blackboard) and topical information from the readings.
+The quizzes are accessed in the folders for each week in Blackboard.
 You have unlimited attempts for all quizzes if they are submitted by the scheduled deadline, and the attempt with the highest grade will be recorded.